Deep Dive

 3. Tokenomics & Governance

-The native CYS token has a fixed supply of 1 billion.
-Its primary utilities are paying for compute resources and staking to secure the PoC network.
-Staking CYS mints CGT (Cysic Governance Token), a non-transferable credit used for community governance decisions.
-This dual-token model separates the economic medium (CYS) from governance rights (CGT), aiming to align long-term stakeholders with protocol development.
+The CYS token has a fixed supply of 1 billion and serves three primary functions: paying for compute services, staking to secure the PoC network, and governing the protocol.
+Staking CYS generates Cysic Governance Token (CGT), which is non-transferable and used for voting on proposals.
+This dual-token system separates the economic utility of CYS from governance rights, aiming to align long-term stakeholders with the network's decision-making process.

 Conclusion